 - The Properties window opens at the General tab – the Device Status text box should state that ‘This device is working properly’.

-- Click on the Driver tab – you will now see the Date of the driver installed and the driver Version number.
+- Click on the Driver tab – you will now see the Date of the driver installed and the Version number.
 It also shows the Driver Provider i.e. the manufacturer of the hardware who also provides the driver – if it says ‘Microsoft’ it is a generic driver included in Windows.

 - Clicking Cancel will close the Properties window and return to Device Manager.